 One day at the barn, Tagg made sure I got a look at Caroline Thomas.
 The 2-year-old chestnut filly was standing on the wash pad.
 We walked over close, Tagg made me stand up next to her and said something to the effect of, “She hasn’t started yet, but I think she can really run.”
 She won a Grade 2, and earned $406,000.

 While riding by in a golf cart one morning, I saw Smullen on a stocky chestnut around the walking ring.
 My jaw dropped, and before I could get out a “Who is that?” she rode him right up to me.
 Wide chest, compact body, huge hind end, big blaze, chestnut and white hair everywhere, he put his whole head and most of his neck in the cart with me and said hello while rummaging around in my backpack, my jacket pockets, the cupholders, whatever.
-I remember calling him a middle linebacker of a horse in a story.
+It was Jersey Town and I remember calling him a middle linebacker of a horse in a story.
 He won the Cigar Mile, the Kelso, earned $708,000, became a stallion.

 The cool thing about Tagg’s horses is they’re all different.
 Behind those screens and webbings in stall doorways, there are sharp 2-year-olds, geldings, sprinters, fillies, mares, stall-walkers, nappers, New York-bred sales purchases and homebreds from some of the best breeders in the game.
 Tagg trains them all, gets the most out of them.
 It’s been the same for decades – Domerilla (look him up someday) to Tiz The Law.

 I’m not sure Tagg does this with everybody, but he’s done it to me a few times: In the middle of a conversation, he’ll stop and say, “Everybody wants to write it, but don’t tell anyone how old I am.
 Nobody sends a 2-year-old to a trainer my age.”